 Employees are people too and the laws are clearly moving to ensure their personal data is protected, as well as that of consumers and others.

-????11.
-Do you have trusted external resources (such as attorneys, experienced Data Protection Officers, Data Protection Authority (DPA) contacts and references?
+11. Do you have trusted external resources (such as attorneys, experienced Data Protection Officers, Data Protection Authority (DPA) contacts and references for privacy readiness?

 Privacy regulations can be complex and several may conflict with each other; no internal organization can have all of the knowledge that may be needed to address a particular or unique situation.